MrZouu/Space_Invaders/README.md

 # Features

 ## Main Menu
+Coming soon
 * Start the game///
 * Show rules///
 * Leave the game///

 ## Game
+* You have your spaceship at the bottom of the screen
+* Several aliens are coming towards you from right to left on the screen.
+* Your score appears in the upper left corner of the screen.
+* There is background music, a sound when shooting and a sound if an alien is hit.

 ##  User guide
+* Move the Starship from right to left with the directional arrows.
+* Shoot aliens with the space key.
+* You lose if aliens reach the spaceship

 #  Credits
 * [**MrZouu**](https://github.com/MrZouu) : Creator of the project.